Speaker | Time | Text |

 |

-I'm trying to investigate something concerning the caverns in the Grand Canyon that were written about by the Smithsonian and the Phoenix Gazette. | |
+I'm trying to investigate something concerning the caverns in the Grand Canyon that were written about by Smithsonian and the Phoenix Gazette. | |

-Have you ever heard of anything connected to the Egyptians with that? | ||
+Had you ever heard of anything connected to the Egyptians with that? | ||

-Alright, we're way out of time here, Don. | ||
+All right, we're way out of time here, Don. | ||

-Way out of our territory. | ||
+And way out of our territory. | ||

-So, obviously then, no comments. | ||
+So, obviously, then no comments. | ||

 I don't know anything about it. | ||

-Alright, Don, it has been a very good interview, and again, I enjoy your caution on all of these things, and I share it. | ||
+And again, I enjoy your caution on all of these things, and I share it. | ||

 Is there anything you'd like to tell everybody out there? | ||

-For example, do you want to be contacted by anybody for any reason? | ||
+Do you have any cons, for example, do you want to be contacted by anybody for any reason? | ||

-Well, if people want to contact a friend of yours, if they're interested in what we're up to and would like to participate in any way, they're welcome to write to us. | ||
+Well, if people want to contact the friends to you, if they're interested in what we're up to and like to participate in any way, they're welcome to write to us at post office shop 277, Mount Rainier, Maryland. | ||

-That's R-A-I-N-I-E-R, Maryland. | ||
+That's R-A-I-N-I-E-R, Maryland, 20712. | ||

-And we'll send you information, and go from there. | ||
+And we'll send you information and go from there. | ||

-Alright, lots of people left on the lines, uh, but not lots of time. | ||
+Lots of people left on the lines, but not lots of time. | ||

-So, Don, I'm gonna simply say, thank you. | ||
+So, Don, I'm going to simply say thank you. | ||

-Thank you very much for the interview, and I'm not going to have a chance to get your fax number off the air here. | ||
+And I'm not going to have a chance to get your fax number off the air here. | ||

 Somebody else steps right in, but I will contact you, Don, and get your fax number. | ||